silverwind/rebirth/README.md

 # rebirth [![NPM version](https://img.shields.io/npm/v/rebirth.svg?style=flat)](https://www.npmjs.org/package/rebirth) [![Dependency Status](http://img.shields.io/david/silverwind/rebirth.svg?style=flat)](https://david-dm.org/silverwind/rebirth)
 > Restart a node process from within itself

 The restarting is done by spawning a detached copy of the current process and subsequently ending the running process.
-The new child will be orphaned and parented to PID 1 (init/systemd) on Unix.
+The new child will be orphaned and parented to PID 1 (init/systemd).

 #### Notes:
 - Only works on Linux.